Skip to content

 10. ESL (English as a Second Language) Teacher

-Teaching English as a Second Language (ESL) is an option for many retired teachers.
+Teaching English as a Second Language (ESL) is an option for many retired teachers and especially a solid option as jobs for retired English teachers.

 It’s a great way to continue your career and make new friends while traveling the world.
 Although you don’t need any teaching experience or certification, you must have at least a bachelor’s degree in education with an ESL certificate (not necessarily teaching).